FBApro: A fast, simple linear transformation for diverse metabolic modeling tasks: Background

 \subsection{Context-Specific CBMM Methods}

 Many methods have been developed to simulate the metabolism of systems under a specific context.
-Such a context can be a gene knock-out strain, a specific growth medium, measured fluxes of gene expression.
+Such a context can be a gene knockout strain, a specific growth medium, measured fluxes or gene expression.
 We cover two such methods here.
-Minimization of Metabolic Adjustment (MoMA) receives as input a metbaolic model with stoichiometry $S$ and bounds $lb, ub$, and a reference flux $v$.
-While the method is generic, the original and still standard implementation is in the context of a knock-out strain, where $v$ is taken from a wild-type model, whereas $S$ represents some subset of the original model's reactions.
+Minimization of Metabolic Adjustment (MoMA) receives as input a metabolic model with stoichiometry $S$ and bounds $lb, ub$, and a reference flux $v$.
+While the method is generic, the original and still standard implementation is in the context of a knockout strain, where $v$ is taken from a wild-type model, whereas $S$ represents some subset of the original model's reactions.
 MoMA is then the quadratic program

 Integrative Metabolic Analysis Tool (iMAT) is designed to simulate reaction fluxes given GE input.
 Assume the GE has been mapped to reactions resulting in a reference vector $v$ as in MoMA, albeit with nonnegative values.
 However, given the inherent noise and loose relationship between genes and reaction fluxes, iMAT interprets the reference vector as indicating only which reactions are likely active and which ones aren't.
 Let $a, b\in [0,1]$ be fixed thresholds for interpreting active and inactive indications.
-Let $x$ be the percentile ranks of the values of $v$, such that $x_i\in [0,1]$ represents the fraction of reactions with lower values, or $\left|\{j|v_j\leq v_i\}\right|/r$.
+Let $x$ be the percentile ranks of the values of $v$, such that $x_i\in [0,1]$ represents the fraction of reactions with lower or equal values, or $\left|\{j|v_j\leq v_i\}\right|/r$.
 Then the reactions of the models are partitioned to $L=\{i|x_i< a\}$, $H=\{i|x_i> b\}$, $M$ otherwise.
 Presented verbally and simplified here, iMAT is the mixed-integer program maximizing the number of reactions in $H$ with non-trivial flux, and the number of reactions in $L$ with zero flux, conforming to steady-state assumptions.
 For our experiments, we used $a=1/3, b=2/3$.